Contact The Council:

 2. If neither the Mayor nor the Mayor Pro Tempore is present at a Regular or Special Meeting, the Presiding Officer for that meeting shall be appointed by a majority vote of those Councilmembers present, provided there is a quorum, and the appointment of a Councilmember as Mayor Pro Tempore shall not abridge their right to vote on matters before the Council.

 3. All Committee of the Whole meetings shall be presided over by the Council President.
-If the Council President is temporarily absent, the Council shall elect a Councilmember to serve in that capacity until the Council President returns.
+The Council President may ask another Councilmember to fill in in the event of a temporary absence.
+If the Council President will be absent for an extended period of time (at least three meetings), the Council will elect a Councilmember to serve in that capacity until the Council President returns.

 4. The Presiding Officer shall preserve strict order and decorum, state all questions coming before the Council, provide opportunity for discussion on each item on the table, and announce the decision of the Council on all subjects.
 Procedural decisions made by the Presiding Officer may be overruled by a majority vote of the Council.